 I suppose that even when I am at college, in my heart I’ll know what my parents’ love for me means.
 I’ll never lose the parts of myself that have been formed by them.
 My obnoxiously cheerful greetings come from a time when my dad’s health weakened and I wanted to brighten his weak hellos when he came home from work.
 My untimely habit of laughing at all the wrong moments comes from my mother who has taught me to laugh at myself when I stumble, but to continue trying harder next time.
 Even far away from home, I have hope that I will create new friendships and discover that the possibility for warmth is possible so long as I am ready to feed the flames.
 When I remember all the parts of myself my parents have given me, the dark clouds of thought seem a little bit lighter and the waves of emotions settle to a calm sway because I know I can always find my home within myself.

 I started this piece after I went to the doctor’s office for the first time during COVID.
 I realized this would be the last time I would be in this small office because I’m turning 18 and next year I may be far from home because of college.
 It reminded me that I might not always have my mom by my side in places where you have to make important decisions or hear sensitive information.
 The possibility of being away from home for the first time made me wonder how my connection to myself and my family would change.
 This piece is about the worries of growing up, the changing bonds of family, and finding home when everything seems to be moving under your feet.

-Rachel Young is a senior at a high school in Manhattan, NY interested in exploring multimedia and developing her creative writing skills.
+Rachel Young is a college student interested in exploring multimedia and developing her creative writing skills.
 She hopes to develop more confidence as she solidifies her ideas and learns to express herself more clearly.
-In her free time, she enjoys bullet journaling, watching hockey, finding new foods to make, and listening to Taylor Swift.
+In her free time, she enjoys bullet journaling, finding new foods to make, and listening to Taylor Swift.